What is Kotter's 8-Step Change Model and Why Does It Matter?

 4. Focuses on Building Momentum

-By emphasizing early wins and sustained acceleration, the model helps maintain momentum throughout the change process.
+By emphasizing early wins to encourage employees and sustained acceleration, the model helps maintain momentum throughout the change process.

 5. Encourages Leadership at All Levels

-The model promotes the idea of a "volunteer army," encouraging leadership and buy-in across the organization.
+The model promotes the idea of a “volunteer army,” encouraging leadership and buy-in across the organization's management.

 6. Promotes Sustainable Change